Archanajith/python-flask-microservices/README.md

 ```angular2html
 terraform apply
 ```
+8. Move the docker-compose.yml file to the Jenkins instance using the scp command mentioned above.
+This step is mandatory before running the pipeline as it contains the configurations for deployment.

 ### Step 5: To activate Jenkins instance
 * Take the public IP from the AWS instance created and access it using ```<publicip>:8080```.
 This will open the Jenkins instance